 If the identified error is not acceptable or too large based on verification, then an adjustment is necessary.

-During the pressure gauge calibration process and we observe below defects, chances are high that adjustment or repair is not possible.
+During the pressure gauge calibration process, we observed the below defects, chances are high that adjustment or repair is impossible.

 - A reading near its full-scale value is shifted to more than 10% (a span shift)